 The big drawback with the LG Truesteam is the price.
-You can get two or even three budget-machines for the price of just one!
-Plus you only get a 2-year warranty (again like the Bosch model).
+You can get a couple of budget-machines for same price.
+Plus you only get a 2-year warranty - but a 10-year motor warranty.

-However, it's hard to find family-sized washing machines that have great energy ratings.
+However, it's hard to large-capacity washing machines that have great energy ratings.
 It does involve a larger initial outlay, but the low running costs will help you make savings year-after-year.

 Another favourite on the UK market, Zanussi are known for their quality appliances at a sensible price.

 As with all the others on our list, this has the maximum A+++ but as we've seen from the others, that only tells part of the story.

 Delving deeper, we see it uses 232kw per year, and this would cost £36 (taking an average 15.4p per hour).

 To put this into perspective, it's 62% more than the similar-sized LG

 Truesteam - albeit at a much lower price point.

 However, one are it really does excel is in water usage.
 9,800 litres a year makes it the lowest on our list, and beating the much more expensive machines.

 The reason for this is Zanussi's "Aquafall" Technology, which intelligently adds more water as and when needed.